PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ### Change the Prediction Color for Accessibility

-By default, Predictions appear on the same line the user is typing in a different customizable color.
-To support Accessibility needs, the prediction color is settable in the shell or users Profile.
+By default, predictions appear on the same line the user is typing in a different customizable color.
+To support accessibility needs, the prediction color is settable in the shell or user's profile.

 ![pi-color](./media/pi-color.png)
 ![pi-color](./media/pi-color2.png)